What Does A Bee See? thumbnail image

 Bees Have Unique Color Vision

-While both a human’s eyes and a bee’s eyes have the same function, they operate slightly differently.
+While both human’s and bee’s eyes have the same function, they operate slightly differently.

 Bee Vision Range vs. Human Vision Range

 Like humans, bees are trichromatic.
 Bee eyes contain three photoreceptors.
-The bee’s vision is based on the three colors these photoreceptors can read.
+The bee vision is based on the three colors these photoreceptors can read.

 Bees Can See Polarized Light

-Bees can see polarized light too!
 Polarized light is a kind of light whose vibrations occur in a single plane.
-The amazing bees’ eyes can scan the sky for polarization patterns in the atmosphere.
+The amazing bees’ eyes can detect polarized light patterns in the atmosphere.
 They can use this to obtain location information which they relay back to the colony.

 How Honey Bees Use Their Vision